davidfowl/IdentityEndpointsSample/README.md

 https://devblogs.microsoft.com/dotnet/improvements-auth-identity-aspnetcore-8/

 In .NET 8 preview 6, we've added new APIs to allow exposing endpoints to register, login and refresh bearer tokens.
 This is a simple API that returns tokens (or sets cookies) that is optimized usage with 1st party applications (no delegated authentication).
-The tokens are self conatined, and generated using the same technique as cookie authentication. **These are NOT JWTs**, they are opaque tokens.
+The tokens are self contained, and generated using the same technique as cookie authentication. **These are NOT JWTs**, they are opaque tokens.
 To make issued tokens work across servers, [data protection](https://learn.microsoft.com/en-us/aspnet/core/security/data-protection/configuration/overview?view=aspnetcore-7.0) needs to be configured with shared storage.